devloco/create-react-wptheme/README.md

 # Create React WP Theme

-*UPDATED* to support create-react-app v2!
-(TypeScript doesn't work yet)
+*UPDATED* to support create-react-app v2, including TypeScript!

 The intention of this project is to maintain a set of custom `react-scripts` that will allow you to create React WordPress themes as easily as `create-react-app` allows other devs to create their apps.